-If you have past due debts, your creditors may take steps to collect directly from your bank by freezing your bank accounts (also called a bank account levy).
-Even if you are able to remove the bank account levy, you will probably still suffer negative consequences.
+If you have past-due debts, your creditors might take steps to collect directly from your bank by freezing your bank accounts (also called a "bank account levy").
+Even if you're able to remove the bank account levy, you'll probably still suffer negative consequences.
 While your bank account funds are frozen:

-There are steps that you can take to avoid having your bank accounts frozen, or to make it easier to have the funds released if they are frozen, like not ignoring debt collectors, having your government assistance funds directly deposited, and not transferring Social Security funds to a different account.
+You can take steps to avoid having your bank accounts frozen or to make it easier to have the funds released if they are frozen, like not ignoring debt collectors, having your government assistance funds directly deposited, and not transferring Social Security funds to a different account.

 If you want to avoid having a creditor levy your bank accounts, you need to pay your debts.
 If you have a debt that you don't have enough money to pay, set up a payment plan to give yourself more time to pay.
 Most state and federal taxing authorities will work with you on this, as will many creditors.

-While most creditors will need to get a judgment against you before they can have your accounts frozen, there are some that do not.
-These include government agencies that collect federal and state taxes as well as child support and student loans.
+While most creditors will need to get a judgment against you before they can have your accounts frozen, some do not.
+These include government agencies that collect federal and state taxes, as well as child support and federal student loans.

-This rule does not apply to funds deposited by check.
-If you receive the same assistance in the form of a check which you then deposit into the account, the account can be frozen, until you claim and prove your right to have the funds released.
+This rule doesn't apply to funds deposited by check.
+If you receive the same assistance in the form of a check which you then deposit into the account, the account can be frozen until you claim and prove your right to have the funds released.

 The bottom line: Switch all government assistance payments to direct deposit.

-There are special protections for social security income, especially if you have the money direct deposited into your account, but even if you do not.
-Social security funds retain their protections even after they are received.
+Social Security income gets special protections, especially if you have the money direct deposited into your account, but even if you do not.
+Social Security funds retain their protections even after they're received.
 However, the burden is on you to prove the source of the funds.
-If you move your social security income to different accounts after you receive it or mix it with other money, it may be more difficult to prove that the source of the deposits was social security income.
+If you move your Social Security income to different accounts after you receive it or mix it with other money, it might be more difficult to prove that the source of the deposits was Social Security income.

-Each state's law provide for certain property or income which cannot be taken by creditors to satisfy unpaid debts.
+Each state's laws provide for certain property or income which can't be taken by creditors to satisfy unpaid debts.
 You should become familiar with the exemptions in your state so that you can protect your property before you have a problem and make sure that you use your non-exempt or unprotected deposits to pay bills before you deplete the deposits that are protected.

-If you keep a separate account for funds which you know qualify for a specific exemption from attachment, if an attachment occurs, it may be easier and quicker to have the account released to you if you can show that the account only contains funds which qualify for an exemption.
-If the funds are co-mingled or mixed with money that is not exempt, you will have to trace the deposits to prove to the court that the balance which was actually frozen came from the exempt funds.
-This is more complex and will take more time.
+If you keep a separate account for funds that you know qualify for a specific exemption from attachment, if an attachment occurs, it might be easier and quicker to have the account released to you if you can show that the account only contains funds that qualify for an exemption.
+If the funds are commingled or mixed with money that isn't exempt, you'll have to trace the deposits to prove to the court that the balance which was actually frozen came from the exempt funds, a more complex process that will take more time.

 If you owe money to the bank that holds your savings or checking accounts and you fall behind on your payments, the bank has the right to set off the funds in your account against the debt.
-As long as you owe the money to the same bank that holds your accounts, it does not need to get a judgment or court order to do this.
-(To learn more how this works, see Bank Setoffs.)
+As long as you owe the money to the same bank that holds your accounts, it doesn't need to get a judgment or court order to do this.

-It is generally a good idea to keep your deposit accounts in a bank that you do not have a lending relationship with.
-While it is common to maintain your business bank accounts at a bank which provides you with business loans or lines of credit, you do not need to keep your personal accounts there.
-This way, if the business fails, you are less likely to have your personal funds taken to satisfy personal guarantees you might have given on the business loans.
+It's generally a good idea to keep your deposit accounts in a bank that you do not have a lending relationship with.
+While it's common to maintain your business bank accounts at a bank that provides you with business loans or lines of credit, you don't need to keep your personal accounts there.
+This way, if the business fails, you're less likely to have your personal funds taken to satisfy personal guarantees you might have given on the business loans.